Constitution

 Subsection D: The Elections Board shall be comprised of five members, one of which will be the Office of Intercultural Affairs Representative, and the other four appointed by the Appointments Committee.

-Subsection A: The Committee on Public Safety shall consist of no more than two Public Safety Representatives from each undergraduate hall.
+Subsection A: The Campus Safety Committee shall consist of no more than two Campus Safety Representatives from each undergraduate hall.

-Subsection B: The Committee on Public Safety shall be responsible for communicating information about breaches of public safety, public safety precautions and any other pertinent information about public safety to the Students in their respective hall.
+Subsection B: The Campus Safety Committee shall be responsible for communicating information about breaches of campus safety, campus safety precautions and any other pertinent information about campus safety to the Students in their respective hall.

 Section IX: The Traditions Committee

-Subsection A: The Traditions Committee shall consist of the Traditions Mistress(es), the Sophomore Class President(s), the Sophomore Representatives, and the Class Songs Mistresses.
-One Songs mistress shall be elected as specified below in Article VIII from the rising sophomore, junior, and senior classes by their respective classes each year in the spring and shall assume office the following September for a term of one year and/or until her successor takes office.
-The Traditions Head shall administer the election of the Freshwoman Songs mistress during Customs Week each year.
+Subsection A: The Traditions Committee shall consist of the Traditions Mistress(es)/Master(s)/Mistex, the Sophomore Class President(s), the Sophomore Representatives, and the Class Songs Mistress(es)/Master(s)/Mistex.
+One Mistress(es)/Master(s)/Mistex shall be elected as specified below in Article VIII from the rising sophomore, junior, and senior classes by their respective classes each year in the spring and shall assume office the following September for a term of one year and/or until her successor takes office.
+The Traditions Head shall administer the election of the First-Year Traditional Non-Transfer Student Songs Mistress(es)/Master(s)/Mistex during Customs Week each year.

 Subsection B: The Traditions Committee shall be responsible for scheduling, publication, and organization of all Bryn Mawr College traditions.